 - 5. For code signing, the Application Software Supplier requests revocation and DigiCert does not intend to pursue an alternative course of action; - 6.
-For code signing, the certificate is being used to sign Suspect Code; - 7.
+For code signing, the certificate is being used to sign SuspectCode; - 7.
 DigiCert confirms that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN; - 8.
 DigiCert confirms a material change in the information contained in the Certificate; - 9.
 DigiCert confirms that the Certificate was not issued in accordance with the CAB forum requirements or relevant browser policy; - 10.
 DigiCert determines or confirms that any of the information appearing in the Certificate is inaccurate; - 11.
 DigiCert's right to issue Certificates under the CAB forum requirements expires or is revoked or terminated, unless DigiCert has made arrangements to continue maintaining the CRL/OCSP Repository; - 12.
-Revocation is required by the DigiCert CP and/or this CPS; or - 13.
-DigiCert confirms a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key (such as a debian weak key, see http://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+Revocation is required by the DigiCert CP and/or this CPS;or - 13.
+DigiCert confirms a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.